Volatile-bearing mineral atmospheres of hot rocky exoplanets as probes of interior state and composition: Discussion

-Planets that fall closer to the $\rho_s=1$ line are consistent with a rocky interior similar to Earth's; however, the average uncertainties are typically too large to firmly distinguish such a planet from VIBSE cases.
-Some planets, notably K2-141 b, TOI-431 b and CoRoT-7 b, plot to even higher scaled densities ($\rho / \rho_\oplus$ $>$ 1.0), which implies an interior structure that with a comparatively higher core/mantle ratio \citep[e.g.][]{adibekyan2021compositional}.
-However, this does not preclude the existence of an atmosphere, as the density decrease induced by its presence could be offset by an even larger core.
+Planets that fall closer to the $\rho_s=1$ line are consistent with a rocky interior similar to Earth's.
+However, the average uncertainties are typically too large to firmly distinguish such a planet from atmosphere-bearing cases, as exemplified by HD 213885 b.
+Some planets, notably K2-141 b, TOI-431 b and CoRoT-7 b, plot to even higher scaled densities ($\rho / \rho_\oplus$ $>$ 1.0), which implies an interior structure with a higher core-mantle ratio than Earth \citep[e.g.][]{adibekyan2021compositional}.
+However, this does not preclude the existence of an atmosphere, as the density decrease induced by an atmosphere could be offset by an even larger core.
 Even if no volatile-rich atmosphere is present, the planets might still possess a pure mineral gas atmosphere that is highly compressed and confined to the dayside, therefore having no resolvable impact on the radius \citep{seidler2024impact}.

-Interestingly, the planets TOI-1408 c, 55 Cancri e, WASP 47 e and a handful of denser objects, such as HD 213885 b \citep{espinoza2020hd}, form a population of planets with nearly identical mass and irradiation temperature orbiting similar host stars, yet have a range of scaled densities that span nearly the whole radius valley.
-This could be a hint that these planets represent a continuum that capture different stages in planetary evolution typified by atmospheric stripping \citep[e.g.,][]{owen2017evaporation,cherubim2025oxidation} (albeit this would imply a correlation with their projected ages, which is not observed $3.80^{0.66}_{-0.79}$ Gyr for HD 213885 b, \citealt{espinoza2020hd}, $2.7\pm0.3$ for TOI-1408 c, \citealt{korth2024toi}, $8.6 \pm 1.0$ for 55 Cancri e, \citealt{bourrier2018_55cnce}).
-Alternatively, their bulk compositions were different in each case.